kanziebub/ProjectSEA/rulebook.md

 ## Substitute Players

 Registering a subtitute player is **optional**.
 A team can still replace any member at most before the tournament briefing ends (usually 2 days before the tournament starts) by reporting to the tournament organizers (preferrably to Zibub).

+### Incomplete Teams
-If afterwards any team member is unable to play during the tournament and no substitute was registered, the team has the option to forfeit or play with an incomplete team.
+If afterwards any team member is unable to play during the tournament and no substitute was registered:
+- First game: **not allowed to participate** but will not be disqualified
+- Second game: **disqualified**

 ## In-game Nicknames